-(1) See note 8 to the consolidated financial statements included elsewhere in this annual report for further details on these debt facilities.

-(2) Amounts for all periods represent our estimated future interest payments on our debt facility based upon amounts outstanding and HIBOR as at December 31, 2015 plus the applicable interest rate spread in accordance with the debt agreement.
-Actual rates will vary.

-(3) The Studio City site is located on land parcel in which we have received a land concession from the Macau government for a 25-year term, renewable for further consecutive periods of 10 years, subject to applicable legislation in Macau.
+- See note 8 to the consolidated financial statements included elsewhere in this annual report for further details on these debt facilities - Amounts for all periods represent our estimated future interest payments on our debt facility based upon amounts outstanding and HIBOR as at December 31, 2015 plus the applicable interest - The Studio City site is located on land parcel in which we have received a land concession from the Macau government for a 25-year term, renewable for further consecutive periods of 10 years, subject to applicable legislation in Macau.
 See "Business" for further details of the land concession obligation.

-(4) See note 15(a) to the consolidated financial statements included elsewhere in this annual report for further details on construction, plant and equipment acquisition commitments.
+See note 15(a) to the consolidated financial statements included elsewhere in this annual report for further details on construction, plant and equipment acquisition commitments.